 What makes the Great Scottish Squirrel Survey so great is that anyone can take part.
 Squirrel watching can be a solo activity that doesn't require elaborate equipment to look and listen to your surroundings.
-Explore alternative ways for people to take part, such as downloading a walking route or joining in online.
+You can also explore alternative ways for people to take part, such as downloading a walking route or checking out our past squirrel talks online.